blog-ftr-img

 • Employee expectations

 1. Innovation and Technology Sharing The merger aims to accelerate EV development through shared resources.
-Small businesses should evaluate how combining technological capabilities or intellectual property could drive innovation and create competitive advantages.
+Small companies should evaluate how combining technological capabilities or intellectual property could drive innovation and create competitive advantages.

 2. Customer Base Expansion Just as Honda and Nissan would unite their loyal customer bases, consider how a merger could expand your customer reach.
 Look for opportunities to cross-sell products or services to each other’s established customers.